matthias-reis/aithir.de/_content/posts/ai-jobs/06-banking.md

 ---
 title: Banking
 description:
-  Algorithms rule investment for decades already, so where might the human brain be needed?
+  Algorithms rule investment for decades already, so where's the place for human brain?
 date: 2022-11-21
 colorSpace: none
 tags: